Henry Cowell: New music and first tours

-In 1919, Cowell had begun writing New Musical Resources, which would finally be published after extensive revision in 1930.
+In 1919, Cowell began writing New Musical Resources, which was finally published after extensive revision in 1930.
 In the book, Cowell discussed the variety of innovative rhythmic and harmonic concepts he used in his compositions (and others that were still entirely speculative).
 He talks about harmonic series and "the influence [it] has exerted on music throughout its history, how many musical materials of all ages are related to it, and how, by various means of applying its principles in many different manners, a large palette of musical materials can be assembled."
 It would have a powerful effect on the American musical avant-garde for decades after.
 John Cage hand-copied the book and later studied Cowell, and Conlon Nancarrow would refer to it years later as having "the most influence of anything I've ever read in music."